Gabriel7ven/python-password-generator/README.md

 ## Running the program
-You can head over the project and run it by the link: https://replit.com/@GabrielPerei151/password-generator-start I hope you enojy. 😉
+You can head over the project and run it by the link: https://replit.com/@GabrielPerei151/password-generator-start

+I hope you enjoy. 😉

 ## 😃 Thanks to read this README until the end.